google/applied-machine-learning-intensive/v2/xx_career_development/04_the_art_of_networking.md

 * Anywhere - coffee shops, elevators, riding the bus, and through many kinds of activities

 <!--
-* You may be thinking that networking only takes place in formal settings - at a career fair, or an actual advertised “networking” event.
-While that’s true and you should be extra prepared for those kinds of events where you KNOW networking will be explicitly taking place, you may be surprised to learn that meaningful networking can be accomplished almost anywhere.
-Definitely through on campus events like a visiting speaker or activity, and through affinity groups you may join now or after college, like an Alumnae group.
+* You may think networking only takes place in formal settings. like at a career fair or an advertised “networking” event.
+You should be extra prepared for those kinds of events where you know networking will be explicitly taking place, but you may be surprised to learn that meaningful networking can be accomplished almost anywhere.
-* But networking can also happen in places you visit all the time, like in your daily commute, at Starbucks, or even at your next family event.
+* Networking can happen in places you visit all the time, such as during your daily commute, at Starbucks, or even at your next family event.
-* You never know who you’ll meet, which is why you should practice networking skills so you’ll be absolutely ready to network whenever you meet people who could be helpful to you, or to whom you could be helpful.
+* You never know who you’ll meet, which is why you should practice networking skills so you’ll be absolutely ready to network whenever you meet people who could be helpful to you or to whom you could be helpful.

-* Feel free to share your own examples here: (one from Meggie) “I was on the Airtrain to JFK and ran into an NYU student who saw my Google bag and asked enthusiastically about if I worked for Google.
-We had a great conversation and after finding out he was in CS, I gave him my email and connected him to the NYU specialist.
-He didn't get an internship but it was a great experience for him to practice pitching himself and skills to potential contacts/employers.”
+*Feel free to share your own example of a time you or someone you know took advantage of a networking opportunity outside of a typical "networking" event.
+What was the result?
+What did you or this person learn?

-  * Great time to also discuss reading social cues and making sure it’s an appropriate to discuss
-  * E.g. if someone looks busy or is not receptive don’t continue
+* It's important to read social cues and make sure it’s an appropriate to strike up a conversation.
+If someone looks busy, is not receptive to a hello, or is on the phone, it might not be a good time to attempt networking.
-* Being authentic and letting your true self shine through: most important -->
+-->

 ---